Rowell House

 The Rowell House is a historic house in Wellfleet, Massachusetts.
-A small 1.5-story Cape-style house, it was probably built c.
-1713, and is one of the oldest houses in Wellfleet.
+A small 1.5-story Cape-style house, it was probably built around 1713, and is one of the oldest houses in Wellfleet.
 It has three bays, with a large chimney behind the leftmost bay.
 The house was owned early in the 19th century by the Rowell sisters.
 And then passed onto the next generation.

 The house was listed on the National Register of Historic Places in 1988.